rsproule/n-per-epoch/README.md

 ## Human?

-This example takes advantage of an existing "anonymity set" which was built by [Worldcoin][worldid-docs].
-This set has approximately 1.4 million _verified_ humans in it.
-You can opt into using a different set by modifying the groupId within the settings.
+This example leverages an existing "anonymity set" developed by [Worldcoin][worldid-docs], comprising approximately 1.4 million verified human users.
+Worldcoin established this set by scanning individuals' irises and ensuring that each iris had not been previously added to the set.
+To utilize a different set, simply modify the groupId within the settings.

----

 ## Why is rate limiting useful?

+1. __Prevent abuse__: By limiting the number of requests per user, it helps to prevent abuse of services or resources by malicious actors or bots.
+This ensures that genuine users have fair access to the system without being crowded out by automated scripts or attacks.

+1. __Encourage fair distribution__: In scenarios where resources, rewards, or opportunities are limited, rate limiting human users ensures a more equitable distribution.
+This can help prevent a few users from monopolizing access to valuable assets or services, such as NFT drops or token faucets.

+1. __Enhance user experience__: When resources are constrained, rate limiting human users can help maintain a smooth and responsive experience for legitimate users.
+By preventing system overload or resource depletion, it ensures that users can continue to interact with the application without disruption.

+1. __Manage costs__: In blockchain applications, rate limiting human users can help manage costs associated with gas fees or other operational expenses.
+By controlling the frequency of transactions or function calls, service providers can optimize their expenses while still offering a valuable service to users.

+1. __Preserve privacy__: By focusing on human users and leveraging privacy-preserving techniques, rate limiting can be implemented without compromising user privacy.
+This is particularly important in decentralized systems, where trust in the system is often built on the foundation of user privacy and data security.

+## Example use-cases

-One obvious example is for a gas sponsoring relay.
-They may want to provide gas for humans that use their application, but they dont want to get completely drained by a single human.
-This library allows protocols to control how much resource is allocated to individual users.
+- __Gas-sponsoring relays__: These relays aim to provide gas for human users of their applications while preventing resource depletion by a single user.
+This library effectively enables protocols to manage resource allocation for individual users.

-Other use cases:

-- __faucets__: Drip assets to humans but at controlled pace.
+- __Faucets__: Distribute assets to human users at a controlled pace, preventing abuse.
-- Rewarding user interactions in social networks while limiting the damage of spamming
+- __Rewarding user interactions on social networks__: Rate limiting helps limit the impact of spamming while still encouraging genuine engagement.
-- Fair(ish) allocation of scarce resource (nft drop)
-  - ex: each human can mint 1 per hour
+- __Fair allocation of scarce resources (e.g., NFT drops)__: By implementing rate limiting, each human user could be allowed to mint a specific amount (e.g., one per hour), promoting equitable distribution.

 ---